Mutually orthogonal Latin squares: Thirty-six entangled officers problem

 A quantum solution to a classically impossible problem.
 If the chess pieces are quantum states in a superposition, then a pair of orthogonal quantum Latin squares of size 6 exists.
 The relative sizes of chess pieces denote the contribution of the corresponding quantum states.

 Extensions of mutually orthogonal Latin squares to the quantum domain have been studied since 2017.

 In these designs, instead of the uniqueness of symbols, the elements of an array are quantum states that must be orthogonal to each other in rows and columns.

 In 2021, an Indian-Polish team of physicists (Rather, Burchardt, Bruzda, Rajchel-Mieldzioć, Lakshminarayan, and Życzkowski) found an array of quantum states that provides an example of mutually orthogonal quantum Latin squares of size 6; or, equivalently, an arrangement of 36 officers that are entangled.

 This setup solves a generalization of the 36 Euler's officers problem, as well as provides a new quantum error detection code, allowing to encode a 6-level system into a three 6-level system that certifies occurrence of one error.

+Prior and independent work: Choi Seok-jeong

+What makes the history of orthogonal Latin squares particularly remarkable is that the concept was not discovered once, but twice — independently, centuries apart, and worlds away.
+Choi Seok-jeong (최석정; 崔錫鼎; 1646–1715) was a leading statesman of the Joseon dynasty of Korea, serving multiple terms as Yeonguijeong (영의정), the highest ministerial office in the kingdom, equivalent to Prime Minister.
+Yet alongside his political career, he produced mathematical work of extraordinary depth.
+In his treatise Gusuryak (구수략; 九數略), published around 1700, Choi constructed a pair of orthogonal Latin squares of order 9 — a feat that predates Leonhard Euler's work on the subject by at least 67 years.
+Choi arrived at this structure through an entirely different intellectual tradition — rooted in Neo-Confucianism, the philosophy of the I Ching, and classical Eastern mathematics — with no known connection to contemporary European scholarship.
+His construction, named Gugumosubyon-gungyang-do (구구모수변궁양도; 九九母數變宮陽圖) in the Gusuryak, was applied to produce a magic square of order 9 in which every row, column, and diagonal sums to 369.
+Today, Choi is regarded by scholars as the greatest mathematician of the Joseon period — a rare figure who reached the heights of both political power and mathematical achievement.